0xsha/ChainWalker/README.md

 ## What
-[ChainWalker](https://0xsha.io/blog/lets-walk-on-the-chains-creating-a-smart-contract-crawler) is a smart contract and scraper which uses RCP/IPC calls to extract the information.
+[ChainWalker](https://0xsha.io/blog/lets-walk-on-the-chains-creating-a-smart-contract-crawler) is a smart scraper which uses RCP/IPC calls to extract the information.
 A small tool that can help us find contracts, extract the EVM code, and disassemble the opcodes.
 It allows us to select specific blocks or even specific contract balances.